Dr Angeliki Balayannis

 Bachelor of Environments (Environmental Geographies, Politics and Cultures), The University of Melbourne

 PhD in Geography, The University of Melbourne

-I completed my undergraduate and postgraduate studies in geography in the School of Geography at the University of Melbourne, Australia.
+I completed my undergraduate and postgraduate degrees in Geography at the University of Melbourne, Australia.
 I moved to the UK in 2018 to undertake a Rutherford Fellowship in the Institute of Environment, Health and Societies, at Brunel University London.
 I joined the Geography Department at the University of Exeter in the Spring of 2019 as a Lecturer in Human Geography.

-My research broadly examines the material geographies of waste and pollution.
-I am particularly interested in the materialities of hazardous industries - interests which also inform my teaching.
-This work is attuned to everyday life with hazardous materials and the different ways exposures are sensed, represented, managed, and governed.
-My work unfolds through three key overlapping fields of research:
+My research examines the material politics of waste and pollution, with a particular interest in their infrastructures.
+This work is attuned to everyday life with hazardous materials (often synthetic chemicals) and the different ways materials are sensed, managed, and governed.
+My research examines a range of waste disposal and managment processes - including collections, dumping, stockpiling, and incineration.